 Pediatric Advanced Life Support goes a long way in supplying that knowledge.
 Most medical command facilities require it for medical command, and most paramedics want it for confidence.
 Our course allows the EMS provider to receive required job training at his or her own pace the information that he or she feels they need most.
 If the paramedic is confident in Pharmacology, then why waste his time and your money forcing him to review it?
 If he or she needs some extra time understanding the treatment of hypovolemic shock, then why not give it to them.
 The downside to those “canned” courses is that everyone must learn the same stuff at the same speed all of the time.
 That just doesn’t work in the real world.
 Our online course is set up in a format that permits each individual to meet their needs.
 They can achieve competence in all of the areas of PALS without spending hours reviewing information that is second nature to them.
 They can spend extra time in those areas that they feel a need to review in a more in-depth fashion.

 This course is offered in in-person group format and blended format.
-All our instructors hold current and valid PALS instructor credentials from the American Heart Association and they are registered paramedics.
+All our instructors hold current and valid PALS instructor credentials from the American Heart Association.

 See our PALS skills form here.